• Skip to primary navigation

 Things to see in Puerto Rico

 Puerto Rico is very tourist-friendly with lots of activities, maybe even more than Jamaica.
-For example, there are many things to do in San Juan comparing with Kingston.
+For example, there are many things to do in San Juan compared to Kingston.

 Besides the old town, San Juan is also a good place for doing action sports such as windsurfing and kitesurfing.